zstem/First-React-App/README.md

 ## This is my first react app!
-Welcome!
+Here I will be testing out different components that have cool functionality.
+Hopefully inspiration is made for a larger scale project.